Financial-Times/upp-provisioners/upp-elasticsearch-provisioner/README.md

 --role arn:aws:iam::070529446553:role/upp-elasticsearch-backup-role
 ```

-- For the following steps, using Postman is easier than `curl`, as you need to pass the AWS credentials, and Postman allows you to do this with a nice GUI. :)
+- For the following steps, using Postman is much easier than `curl`, as you need to pass the AWS credentials, and Postman allows you to do this with a nice GUI. :)

-- On your source cluster, send a PUT request to the following URL to create a snapshot, replacing your cluster hostname and snapshot name with appropriate values:
+- On your source cluster, send a `PUT` request to the following URL to create a snapshot, replacing your cluster hostname and snapshot name with appropriate values:
 ```
 https://search-upp-concepts-source-cluster.eu-west-1.es.amazonaws.com/_snapshot/index-backups/snapshot-20170526
 ```

 - Depending on the size of the source cluster, this may take up to 15 minutes to complete.
-You can check the progress of the snapshot by sending a GET request to the following URL:
+You can check the progress of the snapshot by sending a `GET` request to the following URL:
 ```
 https://search-upp-concepts-source-cluster.eu-west-1.es.amazonaws.com/_snapshot/index-backups/_all
 ```

-- Once the backup is complete, check the snapshot is visible in your target cluster:
+- Once the backup is complete, send a `GET` request to check the snapshot is visible in your target cluster:
 ```
 https://search-upp-concepts-target-cluster.eu-west-1.es.amazonaws.com/_snapshot/index-backups/_all
 ```

 - Trigger a restore of the snapshot in the target cluster.
-Send a POST request to the following URL:
+Send a `POST` request to the following URL:
 ```
 https://search-upp-concepts-target-cluster.eu-west-1.es.amazonaws.com/_snapshot/index-backups/snapshot-20170526/_restore
 ```